mongodb/docs/source/includes/fact-online-archive-statuses.rst

    * - Idle
      - Indicates online archive is waiting for the next archival :ref:`job <online-archive-job>` to start.
+   * - Pausing
+     - Indicates that you have requested to pause archiving.
+In this state, |service| is finishing the running archiving operation and therefore, |service| has not yet put archiving on hold.
+The online archive transitions to the ``Paused`` state when the running archiving operation finishes.
    * - Paused
      - Indicates archiving has been temporarily stopped.
 In this state, previously archived documents continue to be available